ACEsuit/ACEds.jl/docs/src/fitting-mbdpd.md

 \sum_{i}\Gamma_{ij} = {\bf 0}, \text{ for every } j=1,\dots, N_{\rm at}.
 ```

-## Momentum-conserving Friction Models in `ACEfriction.jl`
+## Momentum-conserving Friction Models in `ACEds.jl`
-`ACEfriction.jl` provides utility functions for the construction of momentum-conserving friction models.
+`ACEds.jl` provides utility functions for the construction of momentum-conserving friction models.
 Namely, the function [mbdpd_matrixmodel]() yields a pair-wise coupled matrix model with additional symmetries such that resulting friction model satisfies the above constraints.
 For example,
 ```julia
 m_cov = mbdpd_matrixmodel(EuclideanVector(), [:X], [:X];
     maxorder=1,